AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 In the sample below, there are two Fibonacci Arc annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first fibonacci arc annotation and configure its visual settings
+// create the first Fibonacci Arc annotation and configure its visual settings
 horizontalLine1 = controller.fibonacciArc({
     valueAnchor: 33.13,
     hoverStroke: "2 #FF0000",
     selectStroke: "5 #FF0000"
 });

-// create the second fibonacci arc annotation
+// create the second Fibonacci Arc annotation
 horizontalLine2 = controller.fibonacciArc();

 // set the position of the second annotation